 (b) making the assessment.

-The applicants will supply information about themselves, obviously.
-However, the Committee may need information from other sources as well, for example, to find out whether the person is "known and recognized within the person's community as being a person of integrity and moral stature" (Constitution, s.
-6.02(d)) or "has those qualities and abilities of leadership experience and learning that will enable that person to fulfil the duties of a chief pastor in the Church of God."
-(Constitution, s.
+Applicants will supply information about themselves, obviously.
+However, the search committee may need information from other sources as well.
+For example, references will be needed to confirm whether the person is "known and recognized within the person's community as being a person of integrity and moral stature" (Constitution, s.
+6.02(d)) or "has those qualities and abilities of leadership experience and learning that will enable that person to fulfil the duties of a chief pastor in the Church of God" (Constitution, s.
 6.02(e)).
-There may also be aspects of the local requirements which require gathering information from a source other than the proposer.
-The Search Committee should adopt a process for gathering all this external information.
+The search committee will adopt a process for gathering all this external information.

-When it comes to assessing proposals, the Search Committee will assess according to the canonical and local requirements.
-The Committee may reject any proposed person, as long as the reason for rejecting relates to some aspect of the criteria.
+When it comes to assessing proposals, the search committee will assess according to both the constitutional and local requirements.
+The committee may reject any proposed person, as long as the reason for rejecting relates to the criteria.

-Prov. canon 9.10(e) requires the Committee to inform any external proposer if the Committee decides not to nominate the person put forward.
-However, in general there is no requirement that the Committee communicate to the proposed person or the proposer anything else regarding its final decision.
-In fact, the canons require the Committee to be very careful about confidentiality.
+If the committee decides not to nominate a person who has been proposed, Prov. canon 9.10(e) requires the committee to inform the person who put that name forward.
+However, there is no requirement for the committee to say anything further regarding its final decision.
+In fact, the canons require the committee to be very careful about confidentiality.
 All aspects of the deliberations are to be kept confidential.
-Until a person has consented to be nominated, the fact that he or she is considering and being considered for nomination must be held in confidence.
+Until a person has consented to be nominated, even the fact that he or she is considering or being considered for nomination must be held in confidence.

-When the assessment is completed, the Committee must obtain the written confirmation that the persons to be nominated consent to their nomination.
-The end result of the Committee's assessment will be a list of persons the Committee intends to nominate.
-That should be the only report the Committee makes about its work.
+When the assessment is completed, the committee must obtain the written confirmation that the persons to be nominated consent to their nomination.
+The end result will be a list of persons the committee intends to nominate.
+These are the nominiees.